dhansel/IECDevice/README.md

   peek() should return the next character that will be read with read().
   peek() is allowed to take an indefinite amount of time.
 - ```byte read(byte devnum, byte *buffer, byte bufferSize)```
-  This function is only called when the device is sending data using the JiffyDos or DolphinDos block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, JiffyDos and DolphinDos load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.
+  This function is called when the device is sending data using the JiffyDos block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, JiffyDos load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.

+The following function should be overloaded if the Epyx FastLoad protocol should be supported.
+In most cases devices with Epyx FastLoad support should be derived from the IECFileDevice class which handles Epyx FastLoad support internally and you do not have to implement these functions.
+For more information see the [Epyx FastLoad support](epyx-fastload-support) section below.

+- ```byte read(byte devnum, byte *buffer, byte bufferSize)```
+  This function is called when the device is sending data using the Epyx FastLoad block transfer (LOAD protocol). read() should fill the buffer with as much data as possible (up to bufferSize). read() must return the number of bytes put into the buffer If read() is **not** overloaded, Epyx FastLoad load performance will be several times slower than otherwise. read() is allowed to take an indefinite amount of time.

 The following functions should be overloaded if the DolphinDos parallel protocol should be supported.
 In most cases devices with DolphinDos support should be derived from the IECFileDevice class